pschraut/UnityScriptableObjectContainer/README.md

 # Installation

-As of Unity 2019.3, Unity supports to add packages from git through the Package Manager window.
+From the Unity main menu choose Window > Package Manager.
-In Unity's Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.
+In the Package Manager window, choose "Add package from git URL" and insert one of the Package URL's you can find below.

 ## Package URL's